concord-consortium/lara/documentation/vagrant-docker.md

 		It might be best to ask another dev for a copy of this file.
 1. From a shell in this directory enter these items on the command line:
 	1. `vagrant up`  - Starts the virtualbox VM, installs docker, and provisions containers.
 Might take a while to complete.
+	1. `vagrant hostmanager` – will ask you for admin password on your machine.
+Will add entries to /etc/hosts
 	1. `vagrant ssh` – Open a shell on the virtualbox machine.
 	1. `cd /lara` – Move to the working directory of shared project folders.
 	1. `docker-compose up` - Starts the application server & database server.
+	1. You should now be able to see your app server running at `http://app.lara`
+	1. You should also have a web server running at `http://hello.lara`
 	1. `vagrant rsync-auto` – Starts auto rsync  (mac only)
 	1. `docker-compose run app script/docker-test.sh` – runs guard